Plum pudding model: 1904 Mechanical model of the atom

 Primarily focused on the electrons, Thomson adopted the positive sphere from Kelvin's atom model proposed a year earlier.

 He then gives a detailed mechanical analysis of such a system, distributing the electrons uniformly around a ring.
 The attraction of the positive electrification is balanced by the mutual repulsion of the electrons.
 His analysis focuses on stability, looking for cases where small changes in position are countered by restoring forces.

 After discussing his many formulae for stability he turned to analysing patterns in the number of electrons in various concentric rings of stable configurations.
 These regular patterns Thomson argued are analogous to the periodic law of chemistry behind the structure of the periodic table.
-This concept, that a model based on subatomic particles could account for chemical trends, encouraged interest in Thomson's model and influenced future work even if the details Thomson's electron assignments turned out to be incorrect.
+This concept, that a model based on subatomic particles could account for chemical trends, encouraged interest in Thomson's model and influenced future work even if the details of Thomson's electron assignments turned out to be incorrect.

 Thomson at this point believed that all the mass of the atom was carried by the electrons.
 This would mean that even a small atom would have to contain thousands of electrons, and the positive electrification that encapsulated them was without mass.